AI AgentsTop 7FreshLast reviewed: · 9d ago

 Start from your dominant constraint: control (LangGraph), Anthropic-native production (Claude Agent SDK), team velocity (CrewAI), conversational research (AutoGen/AG2), enterprise stack (Semantic Kernel), data layer (LlamaIndex), or type safety (Pydantic AI).
 Frameworks are not interchangeable — picking the right one saves weeks.

 • Building Anthropic-native production agents?
 Claude Agent SDK.
-Same architecture as Claude Code — hooks, MCP, skills, subagents.
+Same architecture as Claude Code — hooks, deepest MCP integration, skills, subagents (now hierarchical up to 3 levels, June 2026).

 • Need fast multi-agent prototype?
-CrewAI.
+CrewAI 1.14.
 Define roles, assign tasks, ship.
+Pluggable memory/knowledge/RAG backends since Jun 2026.

 • Python team that values types?
-Pydantic AI.
-Strict types, FastAPI ergonomics, model-agnostic.
+Pydantic AI V2 (Jun 2026).
+Harness-first redesign, capabilities primitive, model-agnostic.

 • AutoGen / AG2 split.
 Microsoft renamed and rewrote AutoGen as v0.4+ with a different API.
 The original v0.2 community continued under the AG2 name (ag2.ai).
-Pick deliberately — they're related but no longer the same project.
+Both lineages were subsequently unified when Microsoft folded AutoGen into Microsoft Agent Framework 1.0 in April 2026.

-• LangGraph maturity.
-Production patterns (checkpointing, durable execution, HITL approvals) are now first-class rather than community recipes.
+• LangGraph 1.0 GA (22 October 2025).
+Production patterns (checkpointing, durable execution, HITL approvals) became first-class primitives rather than community recipes.
+Powers agents at Uber, LinkedIn, and Klarna.

 • CrewAI commercialization.
 The open-source core stays free; enterprise tooling (UI, RBAC, deployments) is paid.